Skip to main content

 Children and young people

-If you have any further questions or want more information, you can visit 111.wales.nhs.uk, talk to your doctor or nurse or call NHS 111 Wales.
+If you have any questions or want more information, you can go to 111.wales.nhs.uk (external site), talk to your doctor or nurse, or contact NHS 111 Wales by calling 111.

-You can find out more about flu vaccines, including their contents and possible side effects, at www.medicines.org.uk/emc Enter the name of the vaccine in the search box.
+To find out more about the vaccine, including its contents and possible side effects, go to www.medicines.org.uk/emc (external site).
+You will need to enter the name of the vaccine in the search box.

-You can find out how to report suspected side effects online at www.mhra.gov.uk/yellowcard or by calling 0800 731 6789 (Monday to Friday 9am to 5pm).
+You should report suspected side effects online at www.mhra.gov.uk/yellowcard (external site), by downloading the Yellow Card app, or by calling 0800 731 6789 (Monday to Friday, 9am to 5pm).

-A schedule showing which immunisations are routinely offered in Wales is available from : phw.nhs.wales/CompleteSchedule
+The schedule showing which immunisations are routinely offered in Wales is available from phw.nhs.wales/CompleteSchedule